bigin/Scriptor/README.md

 Demo: https://demos.scriptor-cms.info

 #### Get started quickly:
-Intuitive, user-friendly control panel helps you get up and running easily – you will have it installed in the blink of an eye.

-#### Extensible:
-You have a variety of options and a fun API for custom module development.
-The front-end and admin panel are simply designed and consist only of modules and templates.

-#### Theming:
-Use the default theme or create your own, as simple as you like.
-Write custom modules or hook into the admin methods and change their logic to your needs.
+The intuitive control panel helps you get up and running - you'll have it installed in no time.
+Use the default theme or create your own as simple as you like.
+Create custom modules or hook into the admin methods and change their logic according to your needs.

 ### Install Requirements